alethiagospeltruth/study/genesis_3.md

 >6 When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.
 7 Then the eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.

 ## The Fall

+Up to this point:
+* Chapter 1 describes the creation.
+* Chapter 2 describes in greater detail the creation of Mankind.
+* God said that 'It was Good'
+* God said that 'It was very Good'
+* Adam and Eve lived in a perfect world, free from sin and death
+    > `Genesis 2:25` Adam and his wife were both naked, and they felt no shame.
+    * This didn't last very long.. `bible%`
+* By falling into temptation, they became doubters of Gods goodness and as a result the entire Human race fell.
+    * Everyone is affected by this.
+    * Humans now born 'Spiritually dead and physically dying' - Mac Arthur

+**Importance**
-This passage is often mislabeled as a **myth** or **legend**, but the Bible records this as a **real** event.
+*  This passage is often mislabeled as a **myth** or **legend**, but the Bible records this as a **real** event.

-We are introduced to:
+* More than 50% of Christian colleges do not accept this as a real event.
+* We often forget to dig deeper since it's a common Sunday School passage.

+Let's take a look, section by section:
-* Evil
+* The Temptation
-* Sin
+* The Sin
-* Satan
-* Shame
-* Punishment
+* The Curse
-* Mercy
+* The Savior

-This chapter marks a decisive **turning point** in the history of the universe.
-Chapter 2 ends with Gods perfect creation, but here we are introduced to mans sinful nature. `bible percentage`

-The real tragedy is not that we have to labor or that women have difficulty during childbirth, but that sin crippled our ability to have perfect communion with God.

-TODO: there is a lot to learn here.
+We may not have time for everything.
+If we have to split it up we can.

 ## The temptation
 >1 Now the serpent was more crafty than any of the wild animals the Lord God had made.
 He said to the woman, “Did God really say, ‘You must not eat from any tree in the garden’?”
 2 The woman said to the serpent, “We may eat fruit from the trees in the garden, 3 but God did say, ‘You must not eat fruit from the tree that is in the middle of the garden, and you must not touch it, or you will die.’”
 4 “You will not certainly die,” the serpent said to the woman.
 5 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”

-#### Satan Lays a foundation
+### Satan's Temptation

 > Now the **serpent**

 The true identity of the serpent isn't clear here, it is confirmed later the bible that this is Satan appearing as a pre-curse serpent.

+Satan probably fell from heaven just before this.
+* > `Revelation 12:9` The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
+He was hurled to the earth, and his angels with him.

+#### Satan's attack on Eve
 >  said to the woman

 Eve had not received the command directly from God, so she was a more vulnerable target.

 It is also possible that Satan noticed that **Adam did not clearly communicate** the command to Eve.

-Satan always attacks the weakest link at an **opportune** moment. `temptation to sin` `chris`
+Satan always attacks the weakest link at an **opportune** moment.

 > “Did God really say, ‘You must not eat from any tree in the garden’?”

-Satan twists the command of God to use it as a weapon.
+Satan loves to use the command of God as a weapon.

 `jesus tempted in the desert`

 #### Eve's weakness